 Accessing product information within orders is incredibly beneficial.
 By looping through order items and retrieving product details, you can:

-- Create detailed invoices as complete product specifications
+- Create detailed invoices with complete product specifications

 - Add special handling instructions for fragile or heavy items.

-- Calculate lead times for custom manufacturing of products
+- Calculate lead times for the custom manufacturing of products

 - Measuring precise locations inside a warehouse for an item